clethrill/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 > The mists writhe beneath the radiant light—then, with barely a whisper, burn and dissipate away.

 > [!abstract]+ **Lady Wachter’s Faith**
-> The players can convince Lady Wachter that “Ezra" is the Dark Powers or some other malevolent entity by succeeding on a DC 20 Charisma (Persuasion) check, made with advantage if they share a tale of Varushka, the Abbot, Sergei, or Burgomaster Lazlo Ulrich, and succeeding automatically if they share tales of three or more.
+> The players can convince Lady Wachter that “Ezra" is the Dark Powers or some other malevolent entity by succeeding on a DC 20 Charisma (Persuasion) check, made with advantage if they share a tale of Varushka, the Abbot, Sergei, or Mayor Lazlo Ulrich, and succeeding automatically if they share tales of three or more.
 >
 > If she loses her faith in Ezra, Lady Wachter laughs bitterly and asks “what god she can place her faith in, if not the only one she has ever known."
 If the players encourage her to follow the Morninglord, Lady Wachter seeks Father Lucian’s counsel after freeing him and seeking his forgiveness, and adopts the faith of the Morninglord thereafter.
 If the players encourage her to follow the Ladies Three, or if they make no suggestion, Lady Wachter retrieves the *stone crest* of the Ladies Three described in [[Arc P - Ravenloft Heist#P2a.
 Approaching the Crossroads]], seeking faith in the “old gods" that the Vistana Stanimir spoke of.
 >